 Companies can discourage presenteeism by providing enough sick and vacation time, as well as by encouraging employees to actually use the PTO allotted to them.
 Some companies with unlimited PTO policies require employees to take a minimum of two or three weeks off per year.

-2. High Business Demands
+2. High Workload

 “When the pressure to perform at high levels, within tight deadlines, and/or with limited resources is too great, it creates an expectation that the work is more important than your health and well-being,” Jamy Conrad, senior director of people at TrustRadius, told Built In.
-“Having projects once in a while that force us to work some longer days is one thing.
-Having that be the normal mode of operation on a consistent basis forces employees to have to choose between health or work.”

 “There’s just no human way that you can do 200 people’s worth of work with 100 people,” Honcoop said.
 “So, how do we get really clear on what we should stop doing, and what are those three things that we are going to do?
 And then how are we dividing the work evenly among the people that we have?”